 If our relationship is lacking intimacy, it could feel like we’re starved of warmth, friendship, kindness, compromise or physical affection.
 We may feel taken for granted, unloved or disrespected.
 A lack of intimacy may also be caused by a sense of not putting in the effort, or not understanding how to best help our partners feel loved and appreciated.
 This can leave us feeling quite distant from our partners, when a relationship should be a sacred space protected by the both of you where you can show up, be seen and feel loved.

 Interestingly, for many couples they find there is a pattern- one partner wants to have sex to feel close, the other needs to feel close before having sex.
-Often in heterosexual relationships this is a gendered experience.
-So there’s often an impasse in their sex lives as neither partner feels their needs are being met. level of intimacy created in a partnership has a direct bearing on motivation for sex, and for some couples diminished intimacy could be the cause of their low desire for sex.
-So, this section contains tips, tools and resources on creating intimacy.
-Craving intimacy with a partner (or creating it) can be a powerful motivator for sex.
-If you don’t want it, could it be that you don’t want to feel close (or you don’t already feel close?)
+Often in heterosexual relationships this is a gendered experience- the woman requires the closeness and the man requires sex to feel close.
+So there’s often an impasse in their sex lives as neither partner feels their needs are being met.

 The solution?
 Work on the intimacy.
 Click the toggle below to open up some tips and techniques on how to do so.